October 2, 2024

 Commonly known as “people” skills, soft skills are the interpersonal skills that impact relationships.
 These skills tend to fall under what’s known as emotional intelligence.

 Oftentimes, soft skills are somewhat subjective and can be challenging to measure.
-Think: having empathy, being a good listener, or the ability to teach.
+Conversely, hard skills are more objective and easier to measure.

 When it comes to the workforce, effective leaders need a balance of both hard and soft skills.